pguenth/config/README.md

 ------------------------------------------------------------
  * `vpnc` /etc/vpnc/home.conf is not tracked by this repository
  * plocate-updatedb.timer has to be enabled and optionally the timeout may be shortened.
 Its configuration `/etc/updatedb.conf` is not tracked by this repository.
+ * For using the DHCP servers which do not support DUID client ids (seems to be the case in my university) an alternative config file for dhcpcd is existing in `/etc/netctl/dhcpcd.conf/` which is used by some wired network configuration files with the `DhcpcdOptions` option in netctl.

 Features/details of the ranger setup used
 -----------------------------------------